 At this point, you should analyse whether your buildings already have energy submetering systems, more commonly known as digital meters.

 It is really important to keep that in mind.
-Submetering will allow the energy management system to know the consumption profile of your installations and buildings, as well as allowing it to make reliable predictions of future energy consumption.
+Submetering will allow the energy management system to know the consumption profile of your installations and buildings, as well as allow it to make reliable predictions of future energy consumption.

 On the other hand, the data sent by the submeters to the BMS will provide immediate information for real-time energy analysis.
 This allows you to detect and correct problems before they become more costly.

-In addition, being able to perform a real-time energy analysis with your BMS will allow you to identify anomalies such as energy consumption levels higher than average values, poor power factor values, among others.
+In addition, being able to perform a real-time energy analysis with your BMS will allow you to identify anomalies such as energy consumption levels higher than average values, and poor power factor values, among others.